 The green taxonomy question: EU vs UK

 A green taxonomy classifies which economic activities count as sustainable.
 The EU has one, but the UK chose not to build its own, preferring disclosure standards instead.
-Here's how the EU system works and why the UK took a different path.
+Here's how the EU system works, why it was simplified in 2025, and why the UK took a different path with UK SRS.

 What the EU Taxonomy is